Main Content

 RAC is guided by the following principles:

-• All applications are given fair consideration through both a scientific and technical review process.
+• All applications are given fair consideration through both a peer-review and a technical review;

 • The challenges arising from the shortage of resources and other constraints within the system are shared among all applicants.